jtebert/chefwhale/README.md

-chefwhale
+Chef Whale
 =========

-Whale you cook with me?
+###Whale you cook with me?

+A new way to organize recipes and have them presented to you by an enthusiastic cartoon whale.